akashkmt/react-custom-hooks/README.md

-# react-custom-hooks
+# snappy-react-hooks

 A collection of reusable React hooks to simplify state management and enhance functionality.

 ## Installation

-`npm install react-custom-hooks`
+`npm install snappy-react-hooks`

 Or

-`pnpm install react-custom-hooks`
+`pnpm install snappy-react-hooks`

 Or

-`yarn install react-custom-hooks`
+`yarn install snappy-react-hooks`

 # Hooks